bonaert/bonaert/about.md

 permalink: /about/
 ---

-Hi, I'm Greg Bonaert, a computer science student from Brussels, Belgium.
+Hi, I'm Greg, a computer science student from Brussels, Belgium.
 I write about computer science, my personal projects and my attempts to become a slightly better developer.
 If you're a developer, a maths-lover or just curious, join me in my explorations and learn with me.

 I make every post as clear as possible, through lots of examples, clear code and the right amount of maths (a wall of maths isn't the best way to get readers).